Using Halp to send email requests into Slack & MS Teams

 - In the Halp web app, go to Settings > Email.

 - The email address in pink at the top of the page is the address that will accept incoming emails into Halp.

 - Here, you can also add an enabled email address such as email@example.com.
 Note: This email address cannot be your direct email address.
 If the email address matches the address of one of your agents/admins, tickets won't be created for received emails.

 - Finally, you will need to set up an alias or group in your email account and forward emails to the Halp inbound email found at the top of this page.

 - Optional: You can set up a recipe to automatically sort tickets into different triage channels based on the email the request was sent to.
 For example, if you have both your IT team and Finance team working out of halp, you can add both email addresses as an Enabled Address, then add recipes like the one below to sort emails into the correct triage channel

 How does this work?

-The end-user will receive an email back with your auto response.
-The message can be customized from your Settings > Email page in the web.
-If the email of the user matches a Slack user in your workspace, it will also create a requester ticket in a direct message between that user and the Halp bot in Slack & MS Teams.
+The end-user will receive an email back with your auto-response.
+The message can be customized from your Settings > Email page on the web.
+If the email of the user matches a Slack or MS Teams user in your workspace, it will also create a requester ticket in a direct message between that user and the Halp bot in Slack & MS Teams.
 You can also disable auto-responses by checking the box below the initial response box if you don't want users to be notified when tickets are created.

-You can respond to the ticket in Slack or from the web as you normally would, messages on the ticket will send as email replies and attachments will sync between the two.
+You can respond to the ticket in Slack/MS teams or from the web as you normally would, messages on the ticket will send as email replies and attachments will sync between the two.
 Sending attachments is currently not supported in the web or MS Teams.
 Here's an example: